 People also call Completo “Original” or “Italiano”.
 You can buy it at the fast-food stores or laid-back eateries across Chile.

 You are probably very familiar with Bratwurst if you are a real fan of German cuisine.
 It is a type of sausage containing meat, which can be beef, pork, or veal.
-The difference between common hot dog sausage and Bratwurst is that Bratwurst is fresher.
+The difference between common hot dog sausage and Bratwurst is that the latter is fresher.

-Regarding the toppings, they can be anything, depending on the cooks.
+Regarding the toppings, they can be anything.
 Some popular ones are onion, ketchup, mustard, bell peppers, and sauerkraut.
-It is best to enjoy this German hot dog with a cup of beer.
+Germans usually enjoy this hot dog with a cup of beer.

 Traditionally, Bratwurst is served on its own as a snack.
-Some people love to top it on a white bread roll and enjoy it with mustard.
+Some people love to top it on a white bread roll and savor it with mustard.
+Pairing the hot dog with potato salad, rye bread, pretzels, or sauerkraut is also a good idea.

 Montreal hot dogs are also called “steamies”.
 It is a very common fast food in Quebec, especially in Montreal.
 It consists of sausage, plain chopped cabbage, mustard, and relish.
 Most of them do not have ketchup, so you have to order it separately if you want.

 There are 2 versions of Montreal hot dogs.
-Some people steam it and call it “steamé” or “stimé”.
-Others prefer grilling or toasting it.
-People call such hot dogs “toasté” or “toastie”.
+The steamed one goes by the name “steamé” or “stimé”.
+Others prefer grilling or toasting their hot dogs and call them “toasté” or “toastie”.
 However, the steamed version is cheaper and more common than the toasted version.

 If Montreal hot dogs are full of toppings, people call them “all-dressed hot dogs”.
 They are the tastiest version.

-Although the Canadian government has banned street food for 66 years, Montreal hot dogs are still very popular all around the country.
+Although the Canadian government has very strict regulations regarding street foods, Montreal hot dogs are still very popular all around the country.
 They are always available on street carts.

 Hamdog was invented in 2004 by Mark Anthony Murray, an Australian citizen.
 It features a split beef patty wrapped in a bread bun and topped with onion, tomatoes, lettuce, and pickles.